ariesiitr/IoT-based-health-monitoring-system/README.md

 ## Conclusions

--Arduino print the temperature and pulse value to serial monitor and these values wil send to firebase using python -When user sends “on” sms to gsm module,instantly he will get the live temperature  and pulse of body through SMS
+- Arduino print the temperature and pulse value to serial monitor and these values wil send to firebase using python
+- When user sends “on” sms to gsm module,instantly he will get the live temperature  and pulse of body through SMS
 <br><br>

 ## Arduino-Python Serial Communication,Live location and realtime graph plotting